Mom's Dinner

 For stove top hard boiled eggs:

-• Place 6-12 eggs in a pot and cover with water, plus an additional 1-2 inches of water above the eggs.
+• Place 6-12 eggs in a pot and cover with water by 1-2 inches over.

 • Bring the pot to a rolling boil.